elopement louisville

 Hallie & Shawn had a smaller 40 person ceremony on a Friday and then a larger reception on the Saturday

 Both of you will need to apply in person for your marriage license at the county clerk.
-There is no waiting period, so once you have your license you can have your ceremony anytime in the next 30 days.
-Kentucky marriage licenses may be used in any Kentucky county, so if you live in Louisville but are wanting to get married at Red River Gorge or another natural area that is easy to do!
+There is no waiting period, so once you have your license, you can have your ceremony any time within the next 30 days.
+Kentucky marriage licenses are valid in any county, making it easier to tie the knot at unique sites like Red River Gorge.

 When choosing an officiant, if you’d like to have a friend perform the ceremony, they can get ordained online for free through The Universal Life Church.
 The website has information on rules & regulations by area as well as some example scripts you can modify to suit your needs.
 This is where I got ordained!
 If you’d rather hire a professional instead of having a family member perform the ceremony, Inclusive Kentucky Weddings has a directory of inclusive vendors and there are several very talented officiants listed there.